-Last day Waltiists opera July 20 Wednesday First day for Engineering students to make changes to their personal timetable on SWS July 20 Wednesday First day for Engineering students to add Arts and Science (A&S) courses with reserved seating (6:00am) August 10 Wednesday First day for Engineering students to enrol in all Arts and Science (A&S) courses August 4 August 9 August 11 Thursday Tuesday Thursday No Course Enrolment dates (A&S) August 18 Thursday Last day to pay/defer fees September 1 Thursday Courses removed for non-registered students September 5 Monday Labour Day: University closed September 5 Monday Orientation programs for First Year students begin September 8 Thursday Engineering lectures in F and Y Session courses begin September 9 Friday eSIP & PEY Registration Begins (www.engineeringcareers.utoronto.ca) September 12 Monday Arts & Science lectures in F and Y Session courses begin September 16 Friday Last day to request transfer out of Engineering Science (First Year) September 19 Thursday Last day to register for PEY and eSIP September 25 Sunday Last day for Engineering students to enrol in A&S courses with reserved seating September 25 Sunday Last day for students to add or substitute any Fall Session (F) or Full Year (Y) courses on the SWS
+July 19 Wednesday First day for engineering students to make changes to their personal timetable on ACORN (6:00 a.m.)
+July 19 Wednesday First day for engineering students to add Arts and Science (A&S) courses with reserved seating on ACORN (6:00 a.m.)
+August 9 Wednesday First day for engineering students to enrol in all Arts and Science (A&S) courses on ACORN (6:00 a.m.)
+August 3 August 8 August 10 Thursday Tuesday Thursday No Arts and Science course enrolment August 17 Thursday Last day to pay or defer fees August 31 Thursday Courses removed for non-registered students September 4 Monday Labour Day holiday: University closed September 5 Tuesday Orientation programs for first-year students begin September 7 Thursday Engineering lectures in F and Y Session courses begin September 8 Friday ESIP & PEY registration begins (www.engineeringcareers.utoronto.ca) September 7 Thursday Arts & Science lectures in F and Y Session courses begin September 15 Friday Last day waitlists are operational for F and Y courses September 15 Friday Last day to request transfer out of Engineering Science (first-year students) September 18 Monday Last day to register for PEY and ESIP